“Adding Nevada Public Radio as a beneficiary in my estate plans was important, as important as all my other charitable bequests.”

 Nevada Public Radio is a community partner, friend, and champion — so much more than just the NPR radio we grew up with.
-Nevada Public Radio signed on the air in March 1980, which means our 40th anniversary is approaching.
+Nevada Public Radio signed on the air in March 1980.
 As you consider our four decades of compelling journalism and cultural content, will you also consider protecting everything you love about public radio for another generation by recognizing us in your estate plans?

 Thoughtful estate planning allows today's generous donors to continue to fund public radio as part of their philanthropic legacy.